parse-community/parse-server/CONTRIBUTING.md

 > *Can I get a new private repository within the Parse Platform organization to work on some stuff?*

 Private repositories are not provided unless there is a significant constraint or requirement that makes it necessary.
-For example, when collaborating on fixing security vulnerability we provide private repositories to share sentitive information within a select group of collaborators.
+For example, when collaborating on fixing a security vulnerability we provide private repositories to allow collaborators to share sensitive information within a select group.

 ### New Public Repository